There are two ways to make a color-distance calculation:

 the distance between colors.
 These methods use metric functions; the triangle

 inequality is not necessarily satisfied.
-You can specify the method
+You can specify the method; this is

 hex <- c("#000000", "#663399", "#ffffff")